-Golden fonts – individual, artistic and sophisticated thanks to gold leaf
+Golden lettering – individual, artistic and sophisticated thanks to gold leaf

 Which types of gold leaf are suitable for calligraphy?

 Gold leaf shades from 22 to 24 carats, platinum and palladium are suitable for gilding fonts.
 Silver leaf and low carat types of gold leaf such as yellow gold, green gold and white gold should not be used because of their tendency to oxidise.
-As a design element, this colour change is often an interesting design element for fonts.
+However, if intended, as a design element, this colour change is often an interesting design element for fonts.

 How is the gold leaf applied?

 Various adhesives can be used to affix the gold leaf.
-Traditionally, the binder used was egg white with some added glycerin.
+Traditionally, the binder was egg white with some added glycerin.
 Both are whisked together, applied to the writing that is to be gilded and you then gild directly into the egg white while it is still slightly moist.
-Gilding fonts with dispersion-based application milk is common, as is oil gilding with a mordant size.
-When gilding fonts with a mordant size, however, you must ensure that the adhesive does not leave oily edges on the paper.
+Gilding letters with water-based goldsize is common, as is oil gilding with a mixtion.
+When gilding fonts with a mixtion, however, you must ensure that the adhesive does not leave oily edges on the paper.

-Shell gold or gold powder is also often used to embellish fonts, as these products are very easy to work with.
+Shell gold or gold powder are also often used to embellish fonts, as these products are very easy to work with.